 Instead of accepting all or none, you can individually review and accept or reject suggested edits, which come with explanations.
 To do so, hit the up or down chevron (on iOS/iPadOS) or left or right chevron (on macOS) to begin cycling through them.
 Alternatively, you can tap or click on an underlined word in the text to jump right to that suggestion and explanation.
 To accept, do nothing.
 To reject, hit "Use Original" (on iOS/iPadOS) or the undo button (on macOS).

 Remember, Writing Tools is in beta, so it won't always catch everything a proofreader would.
 In my example above, there were a few things it could have done better.
-First, it missed the incorrectly spelled "profreader."
-Second, I expected it to suggest commas before and after "which come with explanations."
-Third, "1 by 1" should be "one by one" in most cases.
-Fourth, the overall structure of the last sentence could have been improved.
+First, I expected it to suggest commas before and after "which come with explanations."
+Second, "1 by 1" should be "one by one" in most cases.
+Third, the overall structure of the last sentence could have been improved.

 Apple Intelligence's rewriting feature cleans up what you've written — without impacting the overall meaning of the content — allowing you to choose from different rewritten versions until you're satisfied.
 The Rewrite tool's primary mode gives you edited text in the tone that it thinks would fit best, but you can also choose between the following options to specify how you want to shift the tone and wording to suit the audience, recipient, task, etc.: